What is the purpose of the Johns Hopkins Clinical Research Scholars program?

 Is tuition paid by the grant?

 Yes, resources for tuition are available for scholars’ formal degree programs and approved courses that are in alignment with the scholars’ required curriculum, research training, and career development goals.
+Please be aware that tuition support paid on behalf of faculty is considered taxable income.

 Are there exceptions to the 80% professional effort requirement?